 A well-written proposal is essential for getting your foot in the door.
 Reedsy’s ghostwriters have years of experience writing for major publishers and literary agencies, and they know better than anyone what editors and agents are looking for.
-Also, in a short period, you will learn more about writing a book than you thought possible.
-Collaborating closely with your ghostwriter, you will benefit from crash courses in structuring the content of your book and pitching it to the right publishers: skills you can use in future projects.
+Also, collaborating closely with a ghostwriter, you will learn more about writing a book than you thought possible.
+In a short period, you will benefit from crash courses in structuring the content of your book and pitching it to the right publishers: skills you can use in future projects.

 How does it work?